hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/configure-api.md

     cd myapp/infrastructure/cf/integration/default/helloapi/default
     ```

 1. Let's look at what's in the directory.
-We will find a collection of JSON and SH scripts which are used to deploy the helloapi:
+We will find a collection of .json and .sh files which are used to deploy the helloapi:

     ```terminal
     app-helloapi-acct01-ap-southeast-2-generation-contract.json